ponycloud/sparkle/doc/high-level-design.md

     current state and event notifications.
  *  Provides public RESTful API to the full functionality of the platform.
  *  Performs authentication, authorization and accounting.
- *  Initiates and arbitrates instance placement, host evacuation, fencing and relocation of instances during host outage and other aspects of central orchestration.
+ *  Computes instance placement, controls host evacuation, fencing and relocation of instances during host outage and takes care of other aspects of central orchestration.
  *  During normal operation keeps all persistent data safe in a database.

 ## Twilight